lucmans/digistring/readme.md

 Allow max_display_frequency > MAX_FOURIER_FREQUENCY (and remove audio config include in graphics config).
 Implement Dolph-Chebyshev window in C++ (instead of calling Python using SciPy to compute the window).
 Don't copy whole input buffer when OVERLAP_NONBLOCK.
-Use correct destination when rendering Bins and Spectrogram (only uses width and height, not x/y offset).
+Use correct rendering destination when rendering Bins, Spectrogram and Waterfall (only uses width and height, not x/y offset).
-Waterfall plot (some code still left in graphics.cpp).
 Plot freezing?
 (Was implemented before; code still partially there, but there is a new graphics rendering structure)